pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ##### signInWithName(name: string, context: AuthResolverContext): Promise&lt;BackstageSignInResult&gt;

-Utility function to sign in as a user by name.
+This method provides a utility function to sign in as a user by name.

-Attempt to match the name with a catalog user for sign in.
-If that fails, sign in the user with that name without associating with a catalog user.
+The method attempts to match the name with a catalog user for signing in.
+If that fails, the method signs the user in with that name without associating with a catalog user.

 | Parameter | Type                | Description                       |
 |-----------|---------------------|-----------------------------------|